Woman-with-short-blond-hair-looking-through-a-magnifying-glass

 Learning a few basic SEO techniques will help you check if your website has been optimised.

-Below, I have listed some of the main things you need to look at, how to check for them and how to fix them if they’re wrong.
+Below, I have listed eight of the main things you need to look at, how to check for them and how to fix them if they’re wrong.

 1. Is your website responsive?